 We're looking for OHV Ambassadors!

-The Arizona Off-Highway Vehicle Ambassadors are now offering a chance for you to come out, meet us and get to know the area at 5 very popular locations.
-This free 2-3 hour "Show Me" experience will introduce you to the area by reviewing maps, explaining the types of trails available in the area, review proper riding etiquette and safety information, and taking a ride around the areas.
+The Arizona Off-Highway Vehicle Ambassadors offers opportunities for you to come out, meet us and get to know the area at 5 very popular locations.
+These free 2-3 hour "Show Me" experience will introduce you to the area by reviewing maps, explaining the types of trails available in the area, review proper riding etiquette and safety information, and taking a ride around the areas.
 Bring your ATV, UTV, motorcycle, jeep or other off-highway vehicle and be ready to hit the trail.
-Download Show Me Ride Schedule.
+Check back for the upcoming Fall Schedule.

 OHV Ambassadors receive professional training and help promote positive off-highway vehicle operation ethics.

 The Arizona OHV Ambassador program is a newly-developed volunteer program which provides a means for private citizens to work with a variety of federal, state, and local land managers and public safety officials in Arizona to promote responsible off-highway vehicle (OHV) recreation on public, state, and private lands.
 These volunteers contribute their time, experience, and local knowledge of OHV areas in Arizona by monitoring public lands on motorcycles, ATVs, UTVs or 4x4 vehicles.
 Through these monitoring efforts volunteers provide a positive image of their recreation activity, identify and record road, trail and other resource issues and educate OHV users on responsible OHV use.
 OHV Ambassadors also participate in special projects to enhance OHV areas in Arizona.
 OHV Ambassadors receive extensive training from professional training representatives and serve as a point of contact for other OHV users to obtain helpful and timely information about the trails they ride.